 The Great Game

 India and Pakistan have had a long-standing rivalry.
 It has brought the two countries close to World War 3 on multiple occasions.
 Both countries possess nuclear weapons and have fought three wars against each other since partition in 1947.
 In recent years, tensions have been high, particularly over the disputed region of Kashmir.
 In 2019, a terrorist attack in Kashmir killed 40 Indian soldiers, leading to a military confrontation between the two countries.
-The situation was diffused.
+However, leaders from both countries diffused the situation.
 However, many worry that a future conflict could quickly escalate into a nuclear war, drawing other countries into WW3.

 Will World War 3 Happen?

 Whether or not conflicts in Kyiv, Tehran, and Taipei will lead to World War 3 is impossible to predict.
-However, what is clear is that these three regions are powder kegs that the world should be watching closely.
+However, what is clear is that these three regions are powder kegs that the world should be watching closely because ongoing conflicts and tensions are elevating the chances of World War 3 breaking out.
 As we’ve learned in the past, all it takes is one spark to set everything off.
 Could the efforts of BRICS nations to form a One World Currency be that spark?

-Being prepared for all potential conflicts is not warmongering or paranoia.
+Preparing for all potential conflicts does not constitute warmongering or paranoia.
 It’s smart policy that will save money and lives and prevent WW3.
 By that same token, foreign policy is not foreign.
 Solving foreign crises where they start is less expensive for the American taxpayer than waiting until the ripples of those crises arrive on our shores.

 Will there be a World War 3?
 The short answer is it doesn’t have to happen.
 While the potential for conflict always exists, so does the potential for peace.
-If nations worldwide commit to diplomatic resolutions, prioritize mutual understanding, and uphold international law, World War 3 can be prevented.
+If nations worldwide commit to diplomatic resolutions, prioritize mutual understanding, and uphold international law, we can prevent World War 3.
 It is in our collective hands to ensure that the horrors of another global conflict remain confined to the pages of history.
-The future will be shaped by our actions today, and if we do the right thing, we can avoid such a catastrophic event.
+Our actions today will shape the future, and if we do the right thing, we can avoid such a catastrophic event.

 First time reading?
 If you want rational takes on foreign policy, politics and technology then sign up below or click here for “The Brief.”
 It’s a twice-a-month email on things that aren’t being discussed but should – all in 5 minutes or less.